matthew-brett/curious-git/curious_git.rst

 Call the ``staging`` directory |--| the **staging area**.
 Your new sequence for making a commit is:

-* Make sure the contents of the last commit are in the staging area;
 * Copy any changes for the next commit from the working tree to the staging area;
-* Make the commit by taking a snapshot of the staging area.
+* Make the commit by copying the contents of the staging area to a snapshot directory, and adding a commit message.

 You are doing this by hand, but later git will make this much more automatic.

-First you copy the changes you want from the working tree to the staging area:
+Now you are ready to make the first of your two new commits.
+You copy the changed analysis script and figure from the working tree to the staging area:

 .. nprun::